19 Sep Branding your business

 That’s when you need to find a variation that makes sense.

-One approach that people sometimes use for Twitter, is adding the domain name extension preceded by underscores, like so: @HomeBusiness_com_au.
-This wasn’t an option for our Twitter handle, as there’s a limit of 15 characters.
+Another approach that people sometimes use for Twitter, is adding the domain name extension preceded by underscores, like so: @HomeBusiness_com_au.
+This wasn’t an option for our brand, as there’s a limit of 15 characters for Twitter usernames.

 Social media activities can consume a lot of your time, so also check out my article that can help you to maximise the benefits from social media.